 Over the last 18 months, the fund has supported 8 projects, including:

-- Co-production of an assessment toolkit for designing and prioritising city level climate actions.
+▪ Co-production of an assessment toolkit to embed assessment of carbon and co-benefits in decision-making.
 Led by Dr. Chris Jones, Tyndall Centre, University of Manchester

 More information will be shared soon on these projects, their partners and their impact.